haskell/haddock/doc/markup.rst

    because strictly speaking the ````` character should not be used as a left quote, it is a grave accent.

-Emphasis, Bold and Monospaced text
+Emphasis, Bold and Monospaced Text
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Emphasis may be added by surrounding text with ``/.../``.
 Other markup